 Maximum bitrate lets you set a target bitrate to handle bitrate limitations in your system.
 You might see a decline in image quality or frame rate as the instantaneous bitrate is kept below the specified target bitrate.
 You can choose to prioritize either image quality or frame rate.
 We recommend that you configure the target bitrate to a higher value than the expected bitrate.
 This gives you a margin in case there is a high level of activity in the scene.

-AXIS Camera Application Platform (ACAP) is an open platform that enables third parties to develop analytics and other applications for Axis products.
-To find out more about available applications, downloads, trials and licenses, go to axis.com/applications.
+With applications you can get more out of your Axis device.
+AXIS Camera Application Platform (ACAP) is an open platform that makes it possible for third parties to develop analytics and other applications for Axis devices.
+Applications can be preinstalled on the device, available for download for free, or for a license fee.
+To find out more about available applications, downloads, trials and licenses, go to axis.com/acap.

 To find the user manuals for Axis applications, go to help.axis.com.